slai47/communitymessenger/README.md

 # communitymessenger

+Might change projects as I've ended up having to learn more SMS coding, handling and SQL then actually learning kotlin.

+Maybe should switch over to something that is more on kotlin working.

+- log (11/7/18)

 Side project to build a new app in Kotlin.
-Eventually will Open Source other projects.

-The idea is make a working SMS app all in Kotlin with a semi-different design I've been pondering to make things easier for users.
+The idea is make an SMS app all in Kotlin with a semi-different design I've been pondering to make things easier for users.

 Don't know how far this will go but we shall see.